Weekend mornings demand a good breakfast, especially if you have had a tad too much wine on Friday evening 😉

 Make Ahead – perfect for a make ahead style breakfast, this mixture can store in the fridge very easily.

-Linking my savoury Indian Masala egg omelette recipe with the monthly link up at Belleau Kitchen for the Simply Eggcellent recipe link up – love the name!
+Linking my savoury Indian Masala egg omelette recipe with the monthly link up at Belleau Kitchen for the Simply Eggcellent recipe link-up – love the name!

-Also linking up with #BrilliantBreakfasts at Made with Pink blog by Andrea, for I think without doubt a masala omelette makes a darned good breakfast!
+Also linking up with #BrilliantBreakfasts at Made with Pink blog by Andrea, for I think without a doubt a masala omelette makes a darned good breakfast!

 *With thanks to Happy Eggs for taking me on as part of their Exclusive Blogger Network and for a complimentary voucher sent with their cute welcome pack .
 No monetary compensation was offered for a positive review.
 As always all opinions expressed here are entirely my own.